exasol/spark-connector/doc/user_guide/user_guide.md

 df.select("MARKET_ID", "AMOUNT")
 ```

-Run other Spark related data analytics, run transformations and aggregations on
+Run other Spark related data analytics, run transformations and aggregations on the
 dataframe:

 ```scala